Exudate: Medicine

 An exudate is any fluid that filters from the circulatory system into lesions or areas of inflammation.
 It can be a pus-like or clear fluid.
 When an injury occurs, leaving skin exposed, it leaks out of the blood vessels and into nearby tissues.
 The fluid is composed of serum, fibrin, and leukocytes.
 Exudate may ooze from cuts or from areas of infection or inflammation.
+Although blood itself is not an exudate, some types of exudates contain blood cells.